 Scotland‘s capital city has many faces, and walking in Edinburgh gives you an insight into its varied personality.

-From the busy tourist hot spots to lesser-known pretty pockets that invite you into a calmer world.
+From the busy tourist hot spots, like the Royal Mile, to lesser-known pretty pockets that invite you into a calmer world, such as Duddingston Village.

-All of the places we recommend to go walking in Edinburgh are within reasonable walking distance of each other.
+All of the places we recommend on our self-guided walk in Edinburgh are within reasonable walking distance of each other.